rigetti/pyquil/docs/source/start.rst

 Installing the QVM and Compiler on Linux (deb)
 ----------------------------------------------

-Download the Debian distribution by clicking on the link in your email.
+Download the Debian distribution by clicking on the appropriate link on the `SDK download page<https://qcs.rigetti.com/sdk-downloads>`__.
 Unpack the tarball and change to that directory by doing:

 ::